Battle of Mount Tumbledown: Diversion

 At 8:30 p.m. on 13 June, the diversionary attack began.
-The 2nd Bn Scots Guards' Reconnaissance Platoon and Pipes & Drums Platoon, commanded by Major Richard Bethell (a former SAS officer) and supported by four light tanks of the Blues and Royals clashed with the Argentine Marine O Company under Marine Captain Quiroga in a blocking position on the lower slopes of Mount William.
-On William's southern slopes, a landmine detonation disabled one of the light tanks, causing minor injuries to its three-man crew.
+The 2nd Battalion Scots Guards' Reconnaissance Platoon and Pipes & Drums Platoon, commanded by Major Richard Bethell (a former SAS officer) and supported by four light tanks of the Blues and Royals clashed with the Argentine Marine O Company under Marine Captain Quiroga in a blocking position on the lower slopes of Mount William.
+On William's southern slopes, an anti-tank mine detonation disabled one of the light tanks, causing minor injuries to its three-man crew.

 The initial advance was unopposed, but a heavy firefight broke out when British troops made contact with Argentinian defences.
-The Argentinians opened fire, killing two British soldiers and wounding four others.
+The Argentinians opened fire, killing two British soldiers (Drill Sergeant Daniel Wight and Lance-Corporal John Pashley) and wounding four others.
 After two hours of hard fighting, the Argentinian company withdrew to its main defences on William and the British secured the position.
 Marine First Class Private José Luis Fazio fought against Bethell's force:

 At about 22:30 hours our battalion had its first intensive gun battle with British companies which appeared out of nowhere.
 I heard Private Roberto Barboza yell "The English are here!" ...
 I remember our Operations Officer requested the artillery to assist at 23.00 with star shells.
 The close quarter battle was such that the Argentine artillery was unable to drop shells on to the British attackers.
 I was shooting, doing my work.
 I don't know if I killed anyone.
 We just fired our rifles, that's all.
 Contact was maintained for over an hour before battalion headquarters ordered Obra Company to fall back ...
-What we did not realise at the time was that a wounded Marine made his way to the amphibious engineer platoon and threw a grenade, wounding a Major.
+What we did not realise at the time was that a wounded (Argentine) Marine made his way to the amphibious engineer platoon and threw a grenade, wounding a (British) Major (Richard Bethell).
 Simultaneously, the Major opened fire, killing him.

 After the successful diversion, the British force withdrew, carrying their wounded with them.
 During the withdrawal, two additional soldiers were injured by shellfire and four more after inadvertently entering a minefield.
-The explosions of the mines prompted Argentine Marine Major Antonio Pernías to instruct the 81 mm mortar platoon stationed on Mount William, as well as the longer-range 120mm mortar attached to 'C' Company, 3rd Infantry Regiment on Sapper Hill, to open fire on both the minefield and the potential withdrawal route of any forces attacking Mount William.
+The explosions of the mines prompted Argentine Marine Major Antonio Pernías (Operations Officer, 5th Marines) to instruct the 81 mm mortar platoon stationed on Mount William, as well as the longer-range 120mm mortar pieces from to 'C' Company, 3rd Infantry Regiment on Sapper Hill, to open fire on both the minefield and the potential withdrawal route of any forces attacking Mount William.
 The barrage lasted approximately forty minutes.
 British casualties were slightly mitigated as the mortar shells predominantly landed on soft peat, which lessened the impact of the explosion.
 The diversion suffered a total of 2 killed, Lance Corporal Pashley of 9 Parachute Squadron and WO2 Danny Wight, with 16 more wounded, according to Guardsmen Steven William Duffy and Peter Alexander MacInnes from the Pipes & Drums Platoon, during a televised interview conducted in the site in 2007.

+Marines Privates Omar Iñiguez, Aldo Osmar Patrone and Juan Francisco from O Company were killed fighting Major Bethell's force.